Ting-Xiao-Miaw/H.264-AVC-Adaptive-QIM-Steganography/README.md

   </tbody>
 </table>

-<p><strong>Observation:</strong> Although our method shows a slightly lower PSNR/SSIM compared to Ma [10], it achieves <strong>3.4× more hiding capacity</strong> with a moderate bitrate increase, demonstrating a better trade-off between robustness, capacity, and visual quality in the compressed domain.</p>
+<p><strong>Observation:</strong> Although our method shows a slightly lower PSNR/SSIM compared to Lin, it achieves <strong>1.79× more hiding capacity</strong> with a moderate bitrate increase, demonstrating a better trade-off between robustness, capacity, and visual quality in the compressed domain.</p>